 Larry Hama (the creator of G.I.
 Joe) had been the only writer to have ever written them correctly.

-But he hasn't done much else with them after the late 80s and 90s or even now in the canon storyline.
-Nothing important or memorable has happen since then.
-He's missed a lot of opportunities to do more with them, only in issue #192 in July of 2013 do we see any real interaction between them.
-But there's really nothing else I can list since the canon G.I.
-Joe title went under IDW Publishing in 2010.
+But he hasn't done much else with them in the canon storyline, nothing important or memorable has happen since then.
+He's missed a lot of opportunities to do more with them, only in issue 192 in July of 2013 do we see any real interaction between them.
+But there's really nothing else I can list before or after that.
 Now I'm not asking for every issue to be about them, although I wouldn't mind a G.I.
 Joe title that just started them.
-It does show that there not needy, they don't always have to be near each other, they don't worry 24/7 when one is off on a solo mission.
+It does show that there not needy, they don't always have to be near each other and worried 24/7 when one is off on a solo mission.
 They both have absolute confidences in each other.
 But there needs to be more loving scenes between them.

 When G.I.
 Joe was under Image Comics and Devil's Due, he and a few others did do a few more romantic scenes with them... but non-canon titles pretty much become meaningless, especially if the characters are written too differently and if the canon storyline is still going on.
 There have been a few other writers who have written very touching scenes (small ones) with them in alternate realities such as Brandon Jerwa, Tim Seeley, Mike O'Sullivan and John Ney Reiber.

 As for the rest…others have not even tried or have failed completely and that would include other G.I.
 Joe titles, all the animation series and films.
-That list of lazy writers who are nothing but hacks would include Sunbow, Stephen Sommers, Rhett Reese, Paul Wernick, Warren Ellis, Josh Blaylock, Andy Schmidt, Henry Gilroy, Eric Karten, and Chuck Dixon.
+That list of lazy writers who are nothing but hacks would include the people at Sunbow, Stephen Sommers, Rhett Reese, Paul Wernick, Warren Ellis, Josh Blaylock, Andy Schmidt, Henry Gilroy, Eric Karten, Chuck Dixon and Karen Traviss.

 Snake Eyes/Scarlett (G.I.
-Joe: Renegades) The only reason there was to watch this god-awful series was for Snake Eyes and Scarlett.
+Joe: Renegades) This was really just a god-awful series, the only reason to watch it was for Snake Eyes and Scarlett.
 When it came to them in Renegades with what was said and shown

 In episode Rage, Tunnel Rat says to Snake Eyes, Hey, your lady is in trouble, I'm guessing you know how to find her right?"